Taku-pg/time_stamp_app/README.md

 # Time stamp application
-This is sample project using spring framework for learning purpose.
+This is a sample project using spring framework for learning purpose.

 This application is designed to facilitate worker's time stamp service.